Álex Grimaldo: International career

 Grimaldo won his first call-up for the Spain under-21 team on 5 February 2013 before he had turned 18, playing the second half of a 1–1 friendly draw in Belgium.

 On 10 November 2023, Grimaldo received his first call-up to the Spain senior national team, for Euro 2024 qualifiers against Cyprus and Georgia.
 Six days later, he made his debut as a starter against Cyprus, assisting Mikel Oyarzabal for Spain's second goal in a 3–1 away victory.

-In May 2024, he was named in Spain's 26-man squad for the UEFA Euro 2024.
-Grimaldo was widely expected to be a starter, but Marc Cucurella was ultimately preferred, though Grimaldo did play in the 1-0 win over Albania and the 4-1 win over Georgia.
+In May 2024, Grimaldo was named in Spain's 26-man squad for the UEFA Euro 2024.
+He was widely expected to be a starter, but Marc Cucurella was ultimately preferred, though Grimaldo did feature in his side's 1–0 group stage win over Albania and 4–1 round of 16 victory against Georgia en route to Spain lifting the trophy.

+On 25 May 2026, Grimaldo was named in Spain's squad for the 2026 FIFA World Cup.
+He remained an unused substitute as Spain went on to win the tournament.